weijiekoh/perpetualpowersoftau/README.md

 `perpetualpowersoftau/0001_ariel_response/`
 send to the coordinator a link to a public profile of yours, where your GPG public key is listed (e.g. a keybase profile)
 3. Same as previous, but instead of signing with a GPG key, link to the attestation on the repo in a tweet.

+**PLEASE NOTE: If you do not submit your attestation we will be unable to use your contribution.**

 ## Examples of entropy sources